Hochschule Düsseldorf

 [...]

-Martin De Mattia und Marc Weis (M+M)
+Martin De Mattia and Marc Weis (M+M)

 Pierre Lafon (Ateliers Pierre Lafon)